-ReSurveyEurope aims at mobilizing vegetation-plot resurvey data with repeated measurements over time and establishing a collaborative initiative as a basis for nuanced and robust assessment of biodiversity trends on small spatial grains over longer periods in Europe.
-Our initiative aims at inclusion of time series with repeated sampling of the same plot in the European Vegetation Archive (EVA, http://euroveg.org/eva-database) or identifying such samples in the existing EVA databases if they are already included.
+ReSurveyEurope is an initiative within European Vegetation Archive (EVA) that aims at mobilizing vegetation-plot resurvey data with repeated measurements over time and establishing a collaborative initiative as a basis for nuanced and robust assessment of biodiversity trends on small spatial grains over longer periods in Europe.
+Our initiative aims at inclusion of time series with repeated sampling of the same plot in EVA or identifying such samples in the existing EVA databases if they are already included.
 It also supports a parallel initiative within the global vegetation database sPlot (starting with its next version 4.0).
 While the ReSurveyEurope within EVA focuses on Europe, sPlot will collect such time series outside Europe and seek the consent of the EVA contributors to combine the data at the global scale, following the sPlot rules.

 Contact – conceptual issues